Event Overview

 Headphones are allowed but they must allow you to hear your surroundings (e.g. Shokz).

-No speaker systems or playing music out loud is allowed during laps.
+No speaker systems or playing music out loud during laps.

 What is the minimum age?